-Sponsor > its role is essentially political.
-He/she ensures that the project is well represented in the University's authorities, chairs the Steering Committee, advises and supports the Project Leader in case of difficulties;
+Sponsor > His/her role is essentially political.
+He/she ensures that the project is properly represented in the University's bodies, chairs the Steering Committee and advises and supports the Project Leader in the event of difficulties;

-Project Leader > Throughout the execution and hand-over phases of the project, he/she defines the priorities and, during regular team meetings (min.
-1/week), ensures the distribution and follow-up of the tasks through a task management file.
+Project Leader > throughout the execution and handover phases of the project, he/she defines the priorities and, during regular team meetings (min.
+1/week), ensures the distribution and monitoring of tasks using a task management file.
 He/she reports to the project monitoring and steering bodies;

-Technical Leader > He/she takes the lead on the integration process of the chosen solution, ensures the follow-up of the tasks of the technical consultants as well as the respect of the architectural and security standards of the ULB.
-He/She ensures that the necessary work environments (dev, test, prod) are available and, if necessary, upgraded during the project.
-The Technical Leader reports to the Project Leader;
+Technical Leader > takes the lead on the integration process for the chosen solution, monitors the tasks of the technical consultants and ensures compliance with ULB's architectural and security standards.
+He/she ensures that the necessary working environments (dev, test, prod) are made available and, if necessary, upgraded during the project.
+The Technical Leader reports to the Project Leader.

-Technical Staff Member > The size of the technical team varies depending on the importance of the project and its priority level.
+Technical Staff Member > The size of the technical team varies according to the size and priority of the project.
 Developers/engineers report to the Technical Leader;

-Functional Leader > He/she defines the persons to be interviewed within the framework of the needs gathering and ensures the formality of the interviews (sending of a report/meeting minutes to the participants).
-He/she takes the lead on the design of both functional and technical processes (BPMN) and ensures the creation of models when required.
-Finally, he/she ensures the good coordination of the tests and participates actively in the organization of the hand-over.
-The Functional Leader reports to the Project Leader;
+Functional Leader > he/she defines the people to be interviewed as part of the requirements gathering process and ensures that the interviews are formalised (minutes/meeting minutes sent to participants).
+He/she takes the lead on the design of both functional and technical processes (BPMN) and ensures that mock-ups are created where necessary.
+Finally, he/she will ensure that tests are properly coordinated and will play an active role in organising the handover.
+The Functional Leader reports to the Project Leader.

-Business/Functional Analyst > He/she assists the Functional Leader in the tasks within his/her area of responsibility;
+Business or Functional Analyst > He/she assists the Functional Leader with the tasks within his/her scope;

-Tests Coordinator >He/she supervises the writing of test scenarios, based on the process BMPN, and takes an active part in them.
-He/she coordinates the tasks related to the tests and ensures their proper organization;
+Test Coordinator > he/she supervises the drafting of test scenarios, based on the process BMPNs, and takes an active part in them.
+He/she coordinates test-related tasks and ensures that they are properly organised;

-Communication Officer > The Communication Manager assists and advises the Project Leader in the organization of the Change Management related to his project: kick off, news, presentations, demonstrations, FAQs...
+Communication Officer > the Communication Officer assists and advises the Project Leader in the organisation of Change Management related to his/her project: kick-offs, news, presentations, demonstrations, FAQs, etc.

-In projects of reasonable size, communication is often handled by the Project or Functional Leader;
+In reasonably large projects, communication is often handled by the Project or Functional Leader;